ponylang/ponylang-website/content/community/index.md

 We currently know of 1 User Group.
 We also have a Virtual Users' Group which didn't meet in quite some time now.
 In general, it meets about once a month via [Zoom](https://zoom.us).
 If you would be interested, join and drop us a line, we would be happy to revive that tradition.
 [Videos](https://vimeo.com/search/sort:latest?q=pony-vug) of past presentations are available.

-If you'd like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occuring:
+If you'd like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occurring:

 * [Berlin Users' Group](https://www.meetup.com/de-DE/Berlin-Ponylang-Meetup/)